-I don’t know many athletes who have had this improvement by doing weights training.
+I don’t know many athletes who have had this improvement by doing weight training.
 Jumps and plyometrics are how to increase the force you put into the floor during top speed!

-3: Don’t listen to the coaches trying to mould your technique into what they want just to fit into an average or a desired model.
+3: Don’t listen to the coaches trying to mold your technique into what they want just to fit into an average or a desired model.

 I find almost invariably that athletes do best in their natural postures (assuming they are well trained in sprint technique already) except for cases of pelvic tilt (50:50 whether bringing the pelvis into neutral slows them or speeds them up) and neck posture (almost improves speed).

 Minor corrections aren’t included in this, just major technique changes.
-In particular, in the drive phase be wary about changing technique particularly if your start is very good already.
+In particular, in the drive phase, be wary about changing technique, particularly if your start is perfect already.
 I see many great athletes go to big coaches.
 And the coaches force them into new techniques cos that’s what that coach does.
-And the athlete’s plummeting 100-meter times stop their freefall and the athlete stops improving.
+And the athlete’s plummeting 100-meter times stop their freefall, and the athlete stops improving.

 4: PB as high as possible in the hang snatch or high hang clean

-This is for maximising power put into the floor during the early drive phase.
+This is for maximizing power put into the floor during the early drive phase.
 At these force outputs, just tapping the floor will send you forward with immense impulse.
 Almost every race has the same positioning at 10 m as of 100 meters.
-If you win a race to 10 m you probably win to 40 m, so get a great first 10 m and people will have to be much faster than you to beat you to 100.
-Power cleans are also very good.
+If you win a race to 10 m, you probably win to 40 m, so get a great first 10 m, and people will have to be much faster than you to beat you to 100.
+Power also cleans very well.

 5: Do starts ALL THE TIME.
 Starts are improved a great deal just through repetition.

-6: Train fast for 100 meter.
+6: Train fast for 100 meters.
 Don’t do sessions working on speed endurance.

 Then observe Bolt’s 2007 200m performance, then look at the year his coach worked on his explosive speed- 2008.
 This year he ran 9.69 and 19.28 seconds in the sprints.

 SPEED training makes you faster.
 Minimize the speed endurance sessions- it’s like making your engine smaller to minimize fuel usage so you can win a car race.
-Not going to help compared to the loss in power.
-Any time you are training and you aren’t fresh, you are developing your endurance.
+Not going to help compared to the loss of power.
+Any time you are training, and you aren’t fresh, you are developing your endurance.

-If you are training at a low intensity you are training your ability to perform at low intensity.
+If you are training at a low intensity, you train your ability to perform at low intensity.
 If you are doing a run fresh and completely flat out, you are developing your ability at extremely high power outputs.
 This is when you develop your 100-meter speed and improve it.

 7: Stop all the gimmicks like stretching too often and over-healthy eating.